HackYourFutureBelgium/class-overview-app/README.md

 * Give a completely accurate view of homework process or quality, the module project boards are
 * Provide information on how well student homework is done
 * Have any info on if assignments are completed on time, or in their entirety
+* Support branch checks, Everything reads from master. maybe at some point branches can be added to the schema, but that complicates without much benefit at the moment.
+Branches can also be part of a more comprehensive HYF management app and stay out of this simple code-review app.
+We also aren't assigning specific branch names, so this wouldn't help at this point. and assigning branch names at any point might be too prescriptive.  and anyway, issues on project boards have links to specific branches, and we encourage them to come up with their own branching schemes.
+* Link to specific assignments' issue cards.
+To prescriptive, likely to break, then it's just clutter.

 ---